SAP/project-kb/prospector/README.md

 # Using Machine-Learning and Natural Language Processing to Find Security-Fixes for Vulnerabilities in Open-Source Software Repositories.

 ## Thesis Result Daan Hommersom
-Thesis done in partial fulfillment of the requirements for the degree of Master of Science in Data Science & Entrepreneurship at the Jheronimus Academy of Data Science during a raduation internship at SAP.
+Thesis done in partial fulfillment of the requirements for the degree of Master of Science in Data Science & Entrepreneurship at the Jheronimus Academy of Data Science during a graduation internship at SAP.

 # Prospector
 Prospector is a tool to reduce the effort needed in finding security fixes forvulnerabilities in open source software.
 Two interfaces have been developed where the user can provide the information; a command line interface, and a dashboard developed in StreamLit.
 If Prospector is used to look for fix commits for a vulnerability which is in the NVD, the user only needs to provide the vulnerability identifier (CVE) and Prospector will create a vulnerability statement automatically through the NVD API.